commercialhaskell/stack/doc/commands/build_command.md

 Default: Disabled

-Set the flag to force rebuild of packages even when it doesn't seem necessary based on file dirtiness.
+Set the flag to force rebuild of packages even when it does not seem necessary based on file dirtiness.

 ### `--[no-]haddock` flag